KatherineMichel/church-website-and-marketing-on-a-budget/web_development_primer.md

 However, there is a limit to the level of scale that can be achieved by simply rendering HTML, CSS, and JavaScript via browser.

-To scale, web developers need to think about "Back End" automation.
+To scale, web developers need to think about "back-end" automation.

 There are a few languages associated with "back-end" automation.